 This Drink of the Week week is actually three drinks in one.
 The Eastern Sour is the first of a small family of sour cocktails invented by none other than Trader Vic, one of the founding fathers of the mid-century Tiki movement.
 Although it isn’t as complex or as difficult as many Tiki drinks, for some people that’s not necessarily a bad thing.
 The more ingredients—or often, the more obscure the ingredients—the less likely most folks will be able to execute the recipe.
-At least that was my theory as I looked for a tropical style drink to post this week.
-I thought we needed a change from all of the Manhattan variations I have been posting.
+At least that was our theory as we looked for a tropical style drink to post this week.
+We needed a change from all of the Manhattan variations we have been posting.

-My source of reference is a groovy little iPhone/iPad app called Beachbum Berry’s Tiki+.
+Our source of reference is a groovy little iPhone/iPad app called Beachbum Berry’s Tiki+.
 This app was developed with the full endorsement of Jeff “Beachbum” Berry and it’s filled with recipes that appear in several of his great books.
 Berry is widely respected as the most significant Tiki cocktail historian alive today.
-I am not usually one to rave about technology on Summit Sips, but if you are ever looking for a decent app that focuses on honest, tried and true Tiki recipes, look no further.
+We are not usually raving about technology on Summit Sips, but if you are ever looking for a decent app that focuses on honest, tried and true Tiki recipes, look no further.
 Having it in your pocket makes for a handy reference, but you can also find everything your Polynesian heart desires in Beach Bum Berry Remixed.

-Now, I suppose I could have picked anything from this treasure trove—there certainly is a wide variety from which to choose.
+Now, we could have picked anything from this treasure trove—there certainly is a wide variety from which to choose.
 Some are tropical favorites while others showcase exotic juices and syrups.
-But as I read through the recipes I realized that not everyone will be able to make many of these without tracking down one or more special ingredients.
-So, I started looking for drinks with more typical components, and that’s when I noticed some repetition among a few of the recipes credited to Trader Vic.
+But as we read through the recipes we realized that not everyone will be able to make many of these without tracking down one or more special ingredients.
+So, we started looking for drinks with more typical components, and that’s when we noticed some repetition among a few of the recipes credited to Trader Vic.
 Victor Bergeron, as you may recall, invented the Mai Tai (or at least he invented one of the more famous recipes).
 His Eastern Sour seemed to appear under three different names—each with it’s own base spirit.

 2 oz bourbon or rye whiskey (or. . .)